 - 2.9.1.1.
-The Supplier must comply with the requirements of the UK Government's Cyber-essentials scheme.
-There are two levels of badges organisations can apply for: Cyber Essentials and Cyber Essentials Plus (includes external annual assessment).
-The sensitivity and criticality of information the supplier will process will dictate the badge we requires the supplier to have been awarded.
+The Supplier must protect against cyber-crime to the UK Government's Cyber-essentials scheme standard.
 The requirements of Cyber Essentials form the baseline security provision of the technology environment in which our data will be processed. - 2.9.1.2.
-The supplier must comply with the requirements of the UK Governments "10 Steps To Cyber Security" publication.
+The supplier must protect against cyber-crime to the UK Governments "10 Steps To Cyber Security" publication standard.
 As well as containing similar technical controls to the Cyber Essentials scheme, it includes some important non-technical control requirements, such as Risk Management for example.